awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 For Aurora MySQL, database activity streams are supported for version 2\.08 or higher, which is compatible with MySQL version 5\.7\.

 **Note**
-Database activity streams aren't supported in Aurora Serverless\.
+Database activity streams aren't supported in Aurora Serverless v1 or Aurora Serverless v2\.

 ## Supported DB instance classes for database activity streams<a name="DBActivityStreams.Overview.requirements.classes"></a>